Heya (sumo): Building

-The Otowayama stable wooden nameplate was caligraphed by the head priest of the Kiyomizu-dera (in Kyoto), Mori Kiyonori, who is known for writing the emblematic kanji of the years in Japan.
+The Otowayama stable wooden nameplate was calligraphed by the head priest of the Kiyomizu-dera (in Kyoto), Mori Kiyonori, who is known for writing the emblematic kanji of the years in Japan.

 The entrance to a stable is often marked by a calligraphic wooden nameplate.
 Some of them are carefully written by famous calligraphers.
 Most signs are installed vertically.
 Stables have a great deal of freedom in the signs they choose to install: the Arashio stable's sign was calligraphed to depict a cliffside landscape facing the sea, while the Miyagino stable's sign made the unconventional choice of applying gold leaf to the name, at a total cost of ¥2 million.

 Each stable features the same basic layouts, with common rooms that can be used as dormitories, a dining area, communal baths and a training room equipped with a dohyō (called keikoba).
 Next to it, a wooden or tatami platform is set up so that masters can watch training more comfortably and visitors can observe the training session.
 The stablemaster lives in his stable, with his quarters on the upper floors.
 He lives there with his family in an apartment better furnished than the rest of the building.
 In the common room, personal storage is usually nothing more than a plastic container.

 An emblematic feature of stables, the training room (keikoba) is often located on the first floor, next to the entrance.
 This particularity is often a challenge for architects who work on the construction of stable buildings because this land is considered sacred ground and no one is supposed to walk or sleep above it.
 Some stables have therefore decided to install their training ring on the top floor.
 The floor of the training room is entirely covered with earth, and the walls are often clad with wooden planks, installed to absorb the shock of wrestlers who are pushed against the walls during training.
 In the corners of the room are often teppō, wooden poles for practicing striking.
 The training room is often equipped with several windows for ventilation, as most stables do not have air conditioning or heating installed in this room.
 Since the floor is considered sacred ground, a kamidana (a small Shinto altar) is often hung on the wall.
 Stables traditionally display their members' names and rankings on the wall of their training room.
 This is done using calligraphic wooden plaques.
 Some stables decide not to imitate competition rings in order to minimize the risk of injury by removing straw limits, while others install several training dohyō to allow several apprentices to train at the same time.